Is Mount Kilimanjaro One of the 7 Wonders of the World?

 A magical moment at Stella—snow underfoot, views all around

-The Best Time to Trek Is During Dry Seasons
+Best Time to Climb?
+Stick to Dry Seasons

 It’s a UNESCO World Heritage Site